westonplatter/simple_portfolio/README.md

 # simple_metrics for Robinhood
-Simple, humble, and direct metrics applied to Robinhood trades.
+Simple portfolio metrics applied to your Robinhood portfolio.

 ## example